Pece17/IoTBeacon/README.md

 ```

 ## 6.4.
-Giving permissions to all users in database
+Giving permissions to all users in the database

 ```
 GRANT ALL PRIVILEGES ON iotbeacon.* TO 'raspbian_1'@'172.28.175.42';